|Check us out on Instagram #beercanmuseum

 Recommended" - - - - Refugios Magazine on the East Taunton Beer Can Museum, Dominican Republic, January 2010

-homes, open by appointment only.
-Officially, the Institute of Museums and Library Services in Washington classifies them as
+private homes, open by appointment only.
+Officially, the Institute of Museums and Library Services in Washington classifies

-"collections of curiosities," not educational enough to gain true museum status.
-But some academics are not so quick to dismiss
+them as "collections of curiosities," not educational enough to gain true museum status.
+But some academics are not so quick

-bringing [ordinary objects] together as a collection that lets you see a phenomenon in a way you wouldn't otherwise....
-And
+about bringing [ordinary objects] together as a collection that lets you see a phenomenon in a way you wouldn't otherwise....

-there's something about the relentless focus of really hard-core collectors that's impressive and intriguing in its own right,"
+And there's something about the relentless focus of really hard-core collectors that's impressive and intriguing in its own

-said Barbara Kirshenblatt-Gimblett, a professor at New York University who has written extensively about the interplay between
+right," said Barbara Kirshenblatt-Gimblett, a professor at New York University who has written extensively about the interplay

-Art does in classifying paintings by genre and period--that's the same thing that the Mustard Museum or The Beer Can Museum
+of Modern Art does in classifying paintings by genre and period--that's the same thing that the Mustard Museum or The Beer

-or the nut museum is doing," Steiner said.
-"Only, unlike modern minimalist art, these museums are dealing with something that
+Can Museum or the nut museum is doing," Steiner said.
+"Only, unlike modern minimalist art, these museums are dealing with

 "An awe inspiring array".